Skip to content

 bash

-wordled tx wordle submit-guess least --from wordle-key --keyring-backend test --chain-id wordle -b async -y
+rollkit tx wordle submit-guess least --from bob --keyring-backend test --chain-id wordle -b async -y

 After submitting the transactions and confirming, query the txhash given the same way you did above.
-Given you didnโ€™t guess the correct word, it will increment the guess count for wordle-key's account.
+Given you didnโ€™t guess the correct word, it will increment the guess count for bob's account.

 We can verify this by querying the list: